ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

     docker-compose restart ckan
     docker-compose logs ckan

-.. todo:: A more automated way to install extensions would be to factor out user-defined settings into environment variables, and automate installation steps as scripts.
-  Pull requests with working scripts for each extension are welcome!

 ------------------------
 7. Environment variables
 ------------------------
 Sensitive settings can be managed in (at least) two ways, either as environment variables, or as `Docker secrets <https://docs.docker.com/engine/swarm/secrets/>`_.
-This section illustrates the use of evironment variables.
+This section illustrates the use of environment variables provided by the docker-compose ``.env`` file.

 This section is targeted at CKAN maintainers seeking a deeper understanding of variables, and at CKAN developers seeking to factor out settings as new ``.env`` variables.